 We are a nonprofit, civil society organization that works with youth living in socially marginalized and extremely impoverished areas of Argentina.
 We carry out a number of programs and activities with the goal of providing for the healthy development, happiness, and a hopeful future for the children we work closely with.

-Sjaki-Tari-Us has the aim to share knowledge and experience to teachers and parents in counseling and educating children with a mental disability on Bali, Indonesia.
+Sjaki-Tari-Us has the aim to share knowledge and experience with teachers and parents in counseling and educating children with a mental disability in Bali, Indonesia.
 We wish to contribute in their development and participation to society, under the motto: Not less, but differently gifted!
-At two locations on Bali we provide: a teacher program, play learn groups for about 55 young children and their parents, and practical skill groups for about 17 young adults.
+At two locations in Bali we provide: a teacher program, play learn groups for about 55 young children and their parents, and practical skill groups for about 17 young adults.